AdaCore/gnatstudio/docs/users_guide/tools.rst

 You can also specify this information by using the `GNATStack` page of the `Switches` section in the :ref:`The_Project_Properties_Editor`.
-Several files can be specified.

-:ref:`The Stack Usage Editor <The_Stack_Usage_Editor>` can be used to edit stack usage information for undefined subprograms.
+Use :ref:`The Stack Usage Editor <The_Stack_Usage_Editor>` to edit stack usage information for undefined subprograms.

 The Stack Analysis Menu
 -----------------------

-All stack analysis related operations are reachable via the `Tools->Stack Analysis` menu:
+You can access all the stack analysis operations via the :guimenu:`Tools->Stack Analysis` menu:

 *Analyze stack usage*
-  Generates stack usage information for the root project.
+  Generate stack usage information for the root project.

 *Open undefined subprograms editor*
-  Opens undefined subprograms editor.
+  Open the undefined subprograms editor.

 *Load last stack usage*
-  Loads or re-loads last stack usage information for the root project.
+  Load (or reload) the latest stack usage information for the root project.

 *Clear stack usage data*
-  Removes stack analysis data loaded in GPS and any associated information such as annotations in source editors.
+  Remove stack analysis data loaded in GPS and any associated information such as annotations in source editors.

 The Contextual Menu
 -------------------

-When clicking on a project, file or subprogram entity (including the entities listed in the coverage report), you have access to a *Stack Analysis* submenu.

-This submenu contains the following entries, related to the entity selected:
+The contextual menu for a project, file or subprogram entity (including the entities listed in the coverage report) has a 'Stack Analysis' submenu containing the following options, dependong on the type of entity selected:

 *Show stack usage*
-  Shows stack usage information for every subprogram of currently selected file.
+  Show stack usage information for every subprogram in the currently selected file.

 *Hide stack usage*
-  Hides stack usage information for every subprogram of currently selected file.
+  Hide stack usage information for every subprogram in the currently selected file.

 *Call tree for xxx*
-  Opens Call Tree view for currently selected subprogram.
+  Open the :guilabel:`Call Tree` view for the currently selected subprogram.

 The Stack Usage Report
 ----------------------

 .. _The_Stack_Usage_Report:

-When the stack usage information is loaded, a report is displayed containing a summary of the stack analysis.
+Once GPS has loaded the stack usage information, it displays a report containing a summary of the stack analysis.

 The Stack Usage Editor
 ----------------------

 .. _The_Stack_Usage_Editor:

-The Stack Usage Editor allows to specify stack usage for undefined subprograms and use these values to refine results of future analysis.
+The Stack Usage Editor allows you to specify the stack usage of undefined subprograms so these values can be used to refine results of future analysis.

 .. index:: screen shot
 .. image:: stack-usage-editor.jpg

-The Stack Usage Editor consists of two main areas.
-The notebook in the top area allows to select the file to edit.
-It displays the contents of the file and allows changing the stack usage of subprograms.
-The table in the bottom area displays all subprograms whose stack usage information is not specified so that they can be set.
+The Stack Usage Editor contains two main areas.
+The notebook on the top allows selecting the file to edit.
+It displays the contents of the file and allows you to enter or change the stack usage of subprograms in that file.
+The table in the area displays all subprograms whose stack usage information is not specified so you can set them.

-Stack usage information for subprograms can be specified or changed by clicking in the stack usage column on the right of the subprogram's name.
-When a value is specified in the bottom area table, the subprogram is moved to the top table of the currently selected file.
+Specify of change stack usage information for subprograms by clicking in the stack usage column to the right of the subprogram's name.
+When you specify a value in the bottom table, the subprogram is moved to the top table of the currently selected file.
 When a negative value is specified, the subprogram is moved to the bottom table.

-All changes are saved when the stack usage editor window is closed.
+GPS saves all changes when the stack usage editor window is closed.